-Gorgi’s vast experience in television has seen her co-host the Logie Award winning morning show ‘The Circle’ alongside Chrissie Swan, Yumi Stynes and Denise Drysdale on Channel Ten from 2010 to 2012.
-Prior to this, Gorgi was the Melbourne reporter and travel presenter on ‘The Today Show’ and the Melbourne reporter for ‘Early Edition News’, both on the Nine Network, as well as a regular reporter on the 6pm Nine News Bulletin.
+For the past ten years, Gorgi was a regular co-host on Network Ten’s ‘The Project’, a valued member of the panel, co-hosting alongside Peter Helliar, Waleed Aly, Lisa Wilkinson & Carrie Bickmore.
+Prior to this, Gorgi’s vast experience in television has seen her co-host the Logie Award winning morning show ‘The Circle’ alongside Chrissie Swan, Yumi Stynes and Denise Drysdale on Channel Ten.
+Gorgi previously was the Melbourne reporter and travel presenter on ‘The Today Show’ and the Melbourne reporter for ‘Early Edition News’, both on the Nine Network, as well as a regular reporter on the 6pm Nine News Bulletin.
 Gorgi has also hosted ‘Holidays for Sale’ and the Victorian travel show ‘Postcards’.

 Gorgi holds a Bachelor of Science (majoring in pharmacology and zoology) and a Graduate Diploma of Education (Secondary) specialising in biology and science, both from Monash University.
 Gorgi taught four years of secondary college from 1999 to 2003 and managed and coordinated 240 students at year levels 9, 10 and V.C.E.
 Gorgi’s teaching responsibilities included Year 12 Biology, Year 11 Biology, Years 7-10 Science and Forensic Science.
 Gorgi was honoured to return to Monash and present the keynote address at the 2015 graduation ceremony.

 Gorgi grew up in Warrnambool, Victoria, on a sheep farm.
 She is a former state level equestrian competitor and currently enjoys dressage on her warmblood mare.